 Practicing improvisation, however, usually requires one to travel outside of their comfort zone since they need to walk forward without knowing the path.
 The etymology of the word improvisation stems from Latin improviso meaning "unforeseen; not studied or prepared beforehand."
-It may be difficult to comprehend, but not preparing for a specific task may be the exact strategy you need to navigate the chaos or practice the art of living well.
+It may be difficult to comprehend, but not preparing for a specific task may be the exact strategy you need to navigate the chaos.
 For example, Lolly Daskal identified the following eight ways improvisation can help leaders improve their performance:

 How often do you practice improvisation?